Chapter 8:

 I glanced over my shoulder again, watching Balloon Lady trail behind us.
 The gap between us was so wide, even the Furnace Kaiju could've squeezed through.

 "Hey!"
 I spun around this time, walking backwards.
-"You don't have to stay that far back!
+"You don't have to stay that far back.
 It's weirding me out."

 After a moment's pause, Balloon Lady closed the distance between us with measured steps.

-"I was simply maintaining optimal surveillance distance," she stated flatly.
+"I was simply maintaining optimal surveillance distance."

 "Well, makes it a pain in the ass to actually have a conversation."

 Little Shit chirped in agreement, reaching out to poke at the balloon floating by Balloon Lady's head.
-The balloon drifted just out of his reach, which only made him more determined to catch it.
+The balloon drifted just out of his reach, which only made him more determined to poke it.

 "Very well."
 A hint of something - maybe amusement? - crossed her face as she watched Little Shit flail at the balloon.